Batman: Gotham Knight: Crossfire (Production I.G)

 Crossfire was written by Greg Rucka and animated by Production I.G.

-Crispus Allen and Anna Ramirez are partners and members of the Major Crimes Unit that have been hand-picked by Lieutenant James Gordon.
+Crispus Allen and Anna Ramirez are partners and members of the Major Crimes Unit who have been hand-picked by Lieutenant James Gordon.
 The two are assigned to take the recently captured Man in Black (who was captured previously on Have I Got A Story For You), revealed to be Jacob Feely, an escaped inmate from Arkham Asylum with an expertise in advanced electronics and explosives, back to Arkham Asylum, which most of the Narrows has been converted into following the events of Batman Begins.
 On their way, they argue over whether Batman can be trusted, with Allen saying that they are just running errands for a vigilante, while Ramirez replies that Batman has changed Gotham for the better.
 As they are heading back, Allen declares his intention to leave the MCU and Ramirez pulls into a vacant lot to confront Allen.
-However, the two get caught in a very large gunfight between gangs, the Russian Mob and Sal Maroni's gang.
-Maroni's men are gunned down and Maroni takes refuge behind Allen and Ramirez's patrol car, which the Russian subsequently destroys with a rocket launcher.
-Ramirez and Maroni manage to get clear in time, while Allen is rescued by Batman who proceeds to take out the Russian and his men.
-Sal Maroni then threatens to kill Ramirez, but he is dispatched by Batman.
+However, the two get caught in a large gunfight between gangs, the Russian Mob and Sal Maroni's gang.
+Maroni's men are gunned down and Maroni takes refuge behind Allen and Ramirez's patrol car, which the Russian destroys with a rocket launcher.
+Ramirez and Maroni manage to get clear in time, while Batman rescues Allen and takes out the Russian and his men.
+Maroni then threatens to kill Ramirez, but he is dispatched by Batman.
 Batman recognizes Allen and Ramirez as Gordon's hand-picked officers and remarks that Gordon is a good judge of character, then disappears.